Weaver PopcornConsumerAffairs Unaccredited Brand

 I was happy to get a box of 24 single-bag, microwaveable popcorn from Walmart in Kingston, NY, but it is the worst popcorn ever.
 Shame on whoever put this on the shelves!
 As soon as I got home, I put a bag in the microwave and it burned.
 I was not surprised since Walmart is a low-quality superstore that sells cheap stuff, but it's a shame that they even put the whole story about those idiots who created the microwaveable popcorn on the box.
 Shame on you Walmart!
 I am an unhappy buyer, and I will never shop at Walmart again, for sure.

-Weaver Popcorn Company Profile
+Weaver Popcorn Company Information

 - Company Name: